Free English Level Test: Find Your CEFR Level (A2 to C1) in 10 Minutes

 -

-Track progress monthly — Redo this self-check every 4–6 weeks.
+Track progress monthly — Redo the assessment every 4–6 weeks.
 CEFR progress is slow to start and then feels sudden — most learners notice a jump rather than a gradual rise.

 Grammar Practice at Your Level